 About a third of the members live in the UK, a third in mainland Europe and a third in the USA or other countries.
 This strong international membership greatly enhances the exchange of ideas and information.

-Members will receive an introductory Handbook on joining and thereafter will receive our journal, Asklepios, three times per subscription year.
+Members will receive our journal, Asklepios, three times per subscription year.
 New members are welcomed

 throughout the year and will be sent any previously published issues for that year.